DDTBOX/tutorials/DDTBox Documentation.md

 ###Decoding Z-scored data

-Describe the Z-transformation for spatial, temporal and spatio-temporal data.
-Give an example of when decoding on z-scores would be useful.

-For some analyses it can be useful to convert the EEG or other data into z-scores before running decoding analyses.
+For some analyses it can be useful to convert the EEG or other data into z-scores before MVPA.
 This can be useful for identifying patterns across sensors and/or time that are independent of overall amplitude differences across conditions.
 Z-scoring can also be useful for cross-condition classification (training on one set of data and testing on another set of data) when the absolute amplitudes of the event-related potentials differ across the datasets.
 For example, if the event-related potentials are more positive overall in the training data than the test data, then this amplitude difference can cause problems for a linear classifier.